RX-M/kubecon-eu-2019/step02/README.md

 # A Day in the life of a cloud native developer

-## Step 02 - Containerd
+## Step 02 - containerd

-Containerd has been a graduated top level project at the Cloud Native Computing Foundation since Feburary 2019.
+containerd has been a graduated top level project at the Cloud Native Computing Foundation since February 2019.
-Developers working on containerd can use the ctr tool to quickly test features and functionality.
-Containerd is written in go and exposes a gRPC API.
+Developers working on containerd can use the ctr tool to quickly test features and functionality. containerd is written in Go and exposes a gRPC API.

 While containerd is a lean and efficient option for running containers, it is not an image build environment.
 To build our application into a container image we'll use Docker.
-Installing Docker installs Containerd because Docker uses Containerd as its low level contianer manager.
-Contianerd in turn uses the OCI standard runtime runC.
-You can install Contianerd by itself but we'll install Docker and Containerd together.
+Installing Docker installs containerd because Docker uses containerd as its low level container manager. containerd in turn uses the OCI standard runtime runC.
+You can install containerd by itself but we'll install Docker and containerd together.

-After we have used docker to build an image we'll use Containerd directly to run and explore our container.
+After we have used docker to build an image we'll use containerd directly to run and explore our container.

 ### 1. Install Docker

-In your cloud instance, run the following command to install Docker and Containerd:
+In your cloud instance, run the following command to install Docker and containerd:

 ```
 ubuntu@ip-172-31-30-5:~/kubecon-eu-2019$ wget -qO- https://get.docker.com/ | sh